KomodoPlatform/NotaryNodes/proposals/shossain/README.md

 ## Why Vote SHossain?

 - Did I say I love technology?
-- I'm online over 75 hour every week and most updated
+- I'm in Slack over 75 hour every week and most updated about Komodo Platform
 - Very fast to update nodes
 - One of the first testers to test most of the latest Komodo Platform technology
 - High level of understanding about the platform and the tech